 Endoscopy

 An endoscopy is a test that looks inside the body.
-The endoscope is a long flexible tube which has a tiny camera and light on the end of it.
+The endoscope is a long, flexible or rigid tube that has a tiny camera and light on the end of it.

 Why do I need an endoscopy?